TheSeg/steam-condenser/contribute.markdown

 ---
 layout:  default
 title:   Contribute
+summary: As many other open-source projects Steam Condenser benefits from the participation of its community.
+Any contribution will help to make Steam Condenser better.
 ---

-As many other open-source projects Steam Condenser benefits from the participation of its community.
-Any contribution will help to make Steam Condenser better.

 ## How to contribute?